2001 Arizona Wildcats football team: at No. 15 Washington

-USC
+vs USC

 The Wildcats returned home after their heartbreaking loss at Washington and faced USC (who, like Arizona, had a first-year head coach).
 The Trojans would dominate early, and led 31–13 at halftime before the Wildcats stormed back in the second half to tie the game at 34 in the fourth quarter.
 Late in the quarter, Arizona had an opportunity to take the lead.
 However, they would throw an interception that USC returned for a touchdown that gave the Trojans the lead back.
 The Wildcats would have one last chance in the closing seconds, but ended up being stopped and Arizona fell short again for their fifth straight loss, which tied the same streak that ended the previous season.
 It was also their tenth consecutive Pac-10 loss that also dated back to 2000.

 A memorable moment occurred early in the fourth quarter, as the Arizona Stadium PA announced gave an update on the World Series score between the Diamondbacks and Yankees (the first game of the series was played on the same day of the Arizona-USC game).
 When it was announced that the Diamondbacks led 5-1 after three innings, the stadium crowd let out a loud cheer and the Arizona student section chanted “Let’s go, D’Backs”, as the Diamondbacks representative all of Arizona, including Tucson (the Diamondbacks would ultimately win the game and the series in seven games, much to the delight of the Arizona fans).

-California
+at California

 Attempted to look for Mackovic's first conference win, the Wildcats traveled to Berkeley to face winless California.
 Arizona started off slow early but would take control later on with a solid offense and blitzing defense.
 The Golden Bears would make things interesting late and pulled within two scores, but would not come closer as the Wildcats finally ended their Pac-10 slump and Mackovic earned his first conference victory.
 The win also kept Arizona's chances alive for a bowl.